Today is a very special day in the calendar of Turkey. October 29th is the Republic Day of Turkey or 29 Ekim Cumhuriyet Bayramı.

 Even if you just visit the country for a few days, we would hazard a guess and say there is no way you will leave without knowing what the Turkish flag looks like!
 It’s everywhere.

-On Cumhuriyet Bayramı (Republic Day), as with other Turkish national holidays, those same Turkish flags will be flying.
+On Cumhuriyet Bayramı, as with other Turkish national holidays, those same Turkish flags will be flying.

-Government buildings and other public buildings will also have huge flags draped from the uppermost point, often covering most of the building.
+Government offices and other public buildings will also have huge flags draped from the uppermost point, often covering most of the building.

 Some will have just the Turkish flag whilst others will also have a flag with the image of Atatürk.